BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 # What about today? <a name="WhatAboutToday"></a>

-Today in 2026, we think otherwise.
-Still relying on [KOps](https://kops.sigs.k8s.io/) managed Kubernetes clusters running on EC2 spot instances in private subnets at AWS.
-We needed to get more observability at our network layer on Kubernetes to have better insights about possible bottlenecks on our infrastructure or our ingress implementation, but not only.
+Fast forward to 2026, and our perspective has evolved.
+While still relying on [KOps](https://kops.sigs.k8s.io/)-managed Kubernetes clusters running on EC2 spot instances in private subnets on AWS, we needed greater observability at the network layer.
+Better insights into potential bottlenecks in our infrastructure.

-We started facing issues due to kube-proxy and the huge amount of iptables our nodes needed to manage.
-The fact that each node was managing thousands and thousands of iptables rules could sometimes create slowness or issues during huge scaling or downscaling events on our platform as our nodes would need to perform a lot of iptables rules management to ensure all our workloads were reachable.
+We faced issues with kube-proxy and the massive volume of iptables rules our nodes needed to manage.
+With each node handling thousands of iptables rules, we experienced slowness during large-scale scaling or downscaling events.
+The extensive iptables rule management required to ensure workload reachability became a significant bottleneck.

 But wait!
 Why is changing the CNI supposed to improve anything here on those matters?